 Bed bugs are difficult to exterminate even for professionals.
 They often require multiple treatments and more than one method depending on the extent of the infestation.
 DIY bed bug removal is rarely successful.
 Many of these over-the-counter products are not as effective as advertised and are potentially harmful to small children and pets especially if not used according to directions.

-A bed bug exterminator in Toronto relies on specialized knowledge and concentrated pesticides which are not available to anyone besides licensed exterminators due to strict chemical control laws and guidelines.
 He will also do follow up treatments if necessary and seal your home to prevent the problem from recurring.
 Hire a pest control company that offers a warranty for the extermination of at least six months.

 Article Updated: October 22, 2020